 Plastic lip balm tubes are not my favourite choice because they usually end up in the garbage, contributing to plastic pollution.
 However, they are the easiest option and people are used to them.
 I try to reuse the ones I have in order to lessen my plastic footprint.
 My daughter and I have given away gingerbread lip balm and chocolate mint lip balm to her school friends with very positive feedback.

 I have gotten paperboard tubes to make my moisturizing lip balm, and I do like them.
 Instead of twisting like the plastic tubes, it has a disc at the bottom that you push up to move the lip balm upwards.
-They are readily available in the USA from SKS Bottle & Packaging, but harder to come by in Canada.
+They’re becoming much more popular nowadays!

 6 – Foamer pumps